This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

-Because this is a retirement account with preferential tax treatment the IRS will require you to keep the money invested until you reach the age of 59 1/2.
-Early withdrawals prior to the age of 59 1/2 will be subject to an 10% IRS penalty.
+Because an IRA is a retirement account with preferential tax treatment, the IRS requires you to keep the money invested until you reach the age of 59-1/2.
+Early withdrawals prior to the age of 59-1/2 are subject to a 10% IRS penalty.

-Another benefit of a traditional IRA is that earnings on your account accumulate tax-deferred.
+Another benefit of a traditional IRA is the fact that earnings on your account accumulate tax-deferred.
 However, when money is withdrawn from the plan, it will be taxed at your current tax rate.

-Finally, the traditional IRA requires that distributions must begin no later than age 70 1/2.
-Required minimum distributions (RMD’s)will be calculated based off your age and the amount of money you have invested.
+Finally, the traditional IRA requires that distributions must begin no later than age 70-1/2.
+Required minimum distributions (RMD’s)will be calculated based on your age and the amount of money you have invested.

 The main benefit of the Roth IRA is that while contributions are made from after-tax dollars and are not deductible on your tax return, all earnings can be withdrawn tax-free.

-Finally, in contrast to the traditional IRA, there is no distribution requirement and individuals may continue to make contributions after they are 70 1/2 years old.
+Finally, in contrast to the traditional IRA, there is no distribution requirement, and you can continue to make contributions after you are 70-1/2 years old.

 Roth IRA = control in retirement

-Whether you decide upon a Roth or Traditional IRA you will be making a wise decision to plan for your future!
+Whether you decide on a Roth IRA or a Traditional IRA, you will be making a wise decision to plan for your future now!

 Here is some IRA advice if you plan to retire early.